 Clearance around tires must be maintained.
 Check with the motorcycle/ATV manufacturer before attempting to mount tire sizes which differ from those stated in the owner’s manual.
 Altering the tire size may require a different rim size.
 For this reason, we suggest you consult your dealer to be sure the rim size is compatible before making any changes to the tire size on your vehicle.
 Be sure adequate clearance is maintained at all times.

 When replacing tube-type tires, be sure to replace the inner tubes.
-Stretched inner tubes can crease and fail due to thinning of the inner tube rubber.
-Make sure inner tube size matches the tire size.
+Stretched inner tubes can crease and fail due to the thinning of the inner tube rubber.
+Make sure the inner tube size matches the tire size.
 Consult your motorcycle dealer for correct rim band replacement.

 The air pressure inside the tire is critical to its handling characteristics and load capability.
 Check cold tire pressure with an accurate tire pressure gauge before every ride.
 Tire pressure should not be adjusted immediately after a tire has been in use.

 Follow tire pressure guidelines located in your vehicle’s owner’s manual.
 Never exceed maximum inflation pressure indicated on your tire’s sidewall.

 Check valve cores.
 Tighten for correct seating.
 If valve cores are damaged, replace them.